-The simple alcohol sensor circuit discussed here will accurately sense the emanation of alcohol gas from a selected source, such as from the mouth of a drunkard, when used as a breathalyzer.
+The simple alcohol detector circuit discussed here will accurately sense the emanation of alcohol gas from a selected source, such as from the mouth of a drunkard, when used as a breathalyzer.
 It's cheap and a useful device which can be used by all authorized personnel such as a cops or traffic police for nabbing drunken drivers or miscreants.

 Initially I thought of using an Arduino for the experiment, I uploaded the code in my Arduino Uno, but then realized it was simply not necessary since it could be effectively implemented with a simple LM3915 circuit, and therefore dropped the Arduino idea and proceeded with the design as described below.